How To Track Stock Portfolio with Google Finance & Google Sheets

 Why Google Finance?

-Google Finance Portfolio Tracker of Indian Stocks - Overview
+Google Finance Portfolio Tracker - Template

 As I told you, I was almost a habitual user of Google Finance from my earlier days of stock investing.
 Hence, a transition to another service provider was a task.